bifferos/lg_control/README.md

 before printing any returned data and exiting.
-This is important for things like obtaining the volume level before increasing/decreasing it if that's the control you want, since there's no way to tell an LG set to increase the volumen by n% the current value must be queried.
+This is important for things like obtaining the volume level before increasing/decreasing it if that's the control you want, since there's no way to tell an LG set to increase the volume by n% the current value must be queried.
 It's the same with brightness, contrast and so on.

 After transmitting a command lg_control waits 5 seconds for a response.